Artificial intelligence (AI) and your academic work

-Imagine if you had a friend who had a vast memory and was excellent at improv, but was a pathological liar with no moral compass.
+Imagine if you had a friend who had a vast memory and was excellent at improv, but was a compulsive liar with no moral values.
 That person might be very entertaining, but you’d probably have a hard time trusting them.
-That’s a pretty good description of an AI generator.
+That’s a pretty good description of many generative AI tools.

-This brief guide discusses whether and how these entertaining but often untrustworthy tools might play a role in your academic work.
+This brief guide discusses whether and how these entertaining but sometimes untrustworthy tools might play a role in your academic work.

 Why do academic assignments exist?